Close Xi aide to meet U.S. trade delegation in Beijing

 China, which denies it coerces such technology transfers, has threatened retaliation in equal measure, including tariffs on U.S. soybeans and aircraft.

-In a brief report, state media said China welcomed the delegation’s trip to Beijing, set for Thursday and Friday, adding that Liu would meet its members to “exchange views” on issues of mutual concern about Sino-U.S. trade and business ties.
+In a brief statement, China’s Commerce Ministry welcomed the delegation’s trip to Beijing, set for Thursday and Friday, adding that Liu would meet its members to “exchange views” on issues of mutual concern about Sino-U.S. trade and business ties.

 It did not elaborate.

+Liu, a Harvard-trained economist, went to Washington in late February for trade talks, but achieved no breakthrough.

+Instead, just as he arrived, the Trump administration announced global steel and aluminum tariffs aimed at punishing China for what Washington says is its overproduction of steel that hurts U.S. steel makers.

-The U.S. visitors include Trade Representative Robert Lighthizer, Treasury Secretary Steven Mnuchin, Commerce Secretary Wilbur Ross, White House trade and manufacturing adviser Peter Navarro and new White House economic adviser Larry Kudlow.
+This week’s U.S. visitors include Trade Representative Robert Lighthizer, Treasury Secretary Steven Mnuchin, Commerce Secretary Wilbur Ross, White House trade and manufacturing adviser Peter Navarro and new White House economic adviser Larry Kudlow.

-China says it is determined to open its economy further to the outside world, and has denounced what it calls U.S. protectionism.
+China has not said what exactly will be on the agenda, but it says it is determined to open its economy further to the outside world, and has denounced what it calls U.S. protectionism.

+Foreign Ministry spokeswoman Hua Chunying told reporters the talks would be constructive so long as the United States came in good faith.

+However, owing to the complex nature and sheer size of the relationship, it was not really very realistic to expect everything to be resolved simply with just one round of talks, she said.

 The talks needed some give-and-take, the official China Daily said in a Wednesday editorial.